Gain Experience Teaching and Mentoring High School Students in the Visual Arts

 Watch the 2020 Teen Apprenticeship Program video.

-New York City camps.
-Interns serve as mentors to the high school students as well as co-teach art classes.
-Arts Mentors will be the eyes and ears in the field and help administer the program by identifying problems as they arise, submit daily updates, and document the program’s success.
-By providing guidance and support, interns serve as role models to the high school students, therefore must be professional and maintain high standards of personal conduct.
+Arts Mentors function as the “eyes and ears in the field,” and help administer the program by identifying any problems that might arise.
+They submit daily updates and document the program’s success.
+By providing guidance and support to high school TAP students, they serve as role models; therefore, they must be professional at all times and maintain high standards of personal conduct.